dxmxnlord/animenow/README.md

 animenow
 ```
 You can:
 - Maintain you watchlist.
-This checks if the show is a part of [Horriblesubs' Releases](https://horriblesubs.info/current-season/).
+This also makes sure the show is a part of [Horriblesubs' Releases](https://horriblesubs.info/current-season/).
-- Check for new episodes.
+- Check for new episodes from your watchlist.
 This needs access to [nyaa](nyaa.si).
+This automatically updates your watchlist with the latest episode number as well.
-- Download the next episode for an anime from your anime counter as a torrent.
+- Download the next episode for an anime from your anime counter as a torrent ( only horriblesubs ).
 Again, access to [nyaa](nyaa.si) is needed.
-- Manage individual shows' episode counter.
+- Manage episode counters for every show you watch.

 ## Uninstalling:
 ```